 b) A team in the triples league should consist of a minimum of FOUR players.

-2.2.2 Fours leagues will be divided into two divisions, “A” and “B”.
-At the end of each season the top two teams in division “B” will be promoted to division “A” and the bottom two teams in division “A” will relegated to division “B”.
-For divisions with nine teams or less only one team will be promoted and relegated.
-The League Chairperson may use discretion in some circumstances.
+2.2.2 Fours leagues may be divided into two divisions, “A” and “B”.
+At the end of each season the top two teams in division “B” may be promoted to division “A” and the bottom two teams in division “A” may be relegated to division “B”.
+For divisions with nine teams or less only one team may be promoted and relegated.
+The League Administrator may use discretion in some circumstances.